- For Young People

 - Trans Terms

 - The National Trans Youth Network and Conferences

 Welcome to Afternoon Tea!
 We’re a cool, quirky group of young people who come from all walks of life.
 What we all have in common is that we’re trans or questioning our gender identity.
 If you’re 13-25 and trans or unsure about your gender, we’d love you to join us!

-We meet 1-3pm on the 2nd and 4th Sundays of the month at the LGBT Centre, Manchester.
-Please note, from January 2018, these times will change.
+On the 2nd and 4th Sundays of the month at the LGBT Centre, Manchester.

 Being trans means feeling like your gender is different from what you were told when you were born, (usually an M or an F on your birth certificate).
 Some people feel like boys, some feel like girls, and some feel like something else – maybe a third gender, or none, or a mix between the two.
 All of these are trans identities if they differ from what others expect you to be.